haacked/haacked.com/_posts/2019/2019-07-12-deploy-to-azure.markdown

 A _Web App_ is one of the types of App Services.
 When you click on App Services in the left navigation, the portal displays a list of your app services.
 Your web apps will have an _App Type_ of _Web App_.

 What's confusing to me is that a _Function App_ is not listed in the documentation for Azure App Services.
 It is logically a first class citizen in its own right.
 But, when you list your App Services, you'll see Function Apps listed with the _App Type_ of _Function App_.
-I think they're pretty much implemented the same way, which is why Run From Package works for Web Apps as well as Function Apps.
+I assume they're mplemented the same way, which is why Run From Package works for Web Apps as well as Function Apps.

-## Configuring Run From Package
+## Configure Run From Package

 According to the docs,

 > To enable your function app to run from a package, you just add a `WEBSITE_RUN_FROM_PACKAGE` setting to your function app settings.

 To clarify, when they mention a "setting" here, it refers to an _Application Setting_.
-In the portal, you can set this by navigating to your App Service (Web App or Function App) and click on the _Configuration_ link under the _Settings_ heading in secondary navigation on the left.
+In the portal, you can set this by navigating to your App Service (Web App or Function App).
+Then click on the _Configuration_ link under the _Settings_ heading in secondary navigation on the left.

 Make sure you're on the Application Settings tab and click _New application setting_ as shown in the screenshot.